Seblxx/TWIN./README.md

 Here’s the simply 4 step guide to running my project!

+#0 Install Python (if you dont already have it)

 #1 Create a python environment
 python -m venv .venv
-.\.venv\Scripts\Activate.ps1
-python -m pip install --upgrade pip
+.venv\Scripts\Activate.ps1

 #2 Install all the dependencies
-pip install flask flask-cors pandas numpy requests yfinance
+pip install flask flask-cors pandas numpy requests yfinance statsmodel

 #3 run the backend
 python app.py